borntofrappe/Practice-Front-End-Web-Development/D3 Line Chart/README.md

 - to the right of the graph, a legend should display the riders in order, as positioned in the last measured lap;

 - atop the graph, a header should display additional information regarding the race (something similar to F!
-Race Lap Chart, Lap: 25/70, Budapest, #HungarianGP).
+Race Lap Chart, Lap: 25/70, Budapest, #HungarianGP).+

+ -->